spoorthivelagapudi/Portfolio/README.md

 **Objective**: To design and implement a data analytics platform (DAP) that analyzes the distribution of street usage types in Vancouver, focusing on arterial vs. non-arterial streets and determining how many streets fall under each category.

 **Dataset**:
-The dataset used for this project pertains to one-way street usage in Vancouver.
+The dataset used for this project focuses on one-way street usage in Vancouver.
 Key features include:
-- Street Type (Arterial/Non-Arterial)
-- Geo-location Coordinates
-- Street Names

----
+1. **Street Type**: Categorizes streets as either *Arterial* or *Non-Arterial*.
+   - *Arterial*: Streets primarily designed to handle higher traffic volumes and facilitate intercity transport.
+   - *Non-Arterial*: Streets catering to lower traffic volumes, mainly for local access.
+2. **Geo-location Coordinates**:
+   - Latitude and longitude points for mapping and spatial analysis of streets.
+   - Useful for GIS integration and mapping visualizations.
+3. **Street Names**:
+   - Contains official names of streets to allow for referencing and validation during analysis.

 ## **Methodology**